fastestyukkuri/VTSLivePlugins/README.md

 You can also set the maximum values for the sun and moon parameters.

+The sunrise/sunset and moonrise/moonset times are updated once an hour.

 ### Weathers

 Get the weather at the observation point and output it as a parameter to VTube Studio.

 There are two modes: one to get the weather from the Japan Meteorological Agency, and the other to get the weather from [OpenWeatherMap](https://openweathermap.org/).

+The weather will be updated once an hour.

 ## Sample Model